 (Heading as in action)

-Let the defendant C.D. attend [the master in chambers, Supreme Court, David Malcolm Justice Centre, 28 Barrack Street, Perth] on day the day of 20 at o’clock in the noon on the hearing of an application on the part of the plaintiff for an order that a receiver be appointed [or that E.F. be appointed receiver] in this action to receive the rents, profits, and moneys receivable in respect of the interest of the defendant C.D. in the following property, namely [describe the property], for the following purposes, namely [state the purposes], and on the following terms, namely [state the terms], and for an order as to the costs of this application.
+Let the defendant C.D. attend the Supreme Court, David Malcolm Justice Centre, 28 Barrack Street, Perth on day the day of 20 at o’clock in the noon on the hearing of an application on the part of the plaintiff for an order that a receiver be appointed [or that E.F. be appointed receiver] in this action to receive the rents, profits, and moneys receivable in respect of the interest of the defendant C.D. in the following property, namely [describe the property], for the following purposes, namely [state the purposes], and on the following terms, namely [state the terms], and for an order as to the costs of this application.

 Dated, etc.